What Happens if You Don’t Pay a Tax Debt?

 If you owe taxes and do not pay, the CRA takes the situation very seriously.
 In the eyes of the agency, money that is owed in taxes is critical.
 The CRA can take strong action against anyone who does not pay their tax debt in full and on time and who refuses to cooperate.
 There are potentially serious financial and legal consequences of not paying what you owe in taxes.

 It’s important to know that the CRA will not “forget” about your tax debt.
 Some people believe that if they stay quiet and avoid communicating with the agency, they won’t have to pay the taxes they owe.
 This is not true.
-The CRA is a very powerful agency and it has numerous collection powers that is uses to collect tax debt, including:
+The CRA is a very powerful agency and it has numerous collection powers that are used to collect a tax debt, including:

 - Taking amounts owed to you by another government agency and applying these to your tax debt